jmacdonald/triage_website/source/docs/initial_setup.html.md

 * #### Password

-  Used for authentication purposes, although the user's LDAP password takes precendence, if LDAP is setup.
+  Used for authentication purposes; as previously mentioned, this field is not present for directory users.

 * #### Available